6 min read · Cost

 Key takeaways

-- Home equity is usually the cheapest financing
+- Home equity (HELOC or home equity loan) is usually the lowest-cost financing because it's secured by the home

-- Contractor financing is faster but usually more expensive
+- Contractor-arranged financing is faster and unsecured but generally more expensive — read the terms, not the brochure

 FAQ